nixworks/public/news/2016/08/9/README.md

 ### [A raging wildfire destroys dozens of homes and prompts the evacuation of more than 400 people from Portugal's Madeira island as flames spread near the island's capital, Funchal.
 Regional President Miguel Albuquerque says one person had suffered serious burns and scores of others had needed treatment for the effects of smoke.
 Flights have also been disrupted at Madeira Airport due to smoke. ](/news/2016/08/9/a-raging-wildfire-destroys-dozens-of-homes-and-prompts-the-evacuation-of-more-than-400-people-from-portugal-s-madeira-island-as-flames-sprea.md)
 At least three people have died in Funchal, the capital of the Portuguese holiday island of Madeira, as wildfires rage there and on the mainland.

-##### drug crackdown
+##### Drug crackdown
 ### [Rodrigo Duterte says he might declare martial law in the Philippines if his spat with the Supreme Court escalates. ](/news/2016/08/9/rodrigo-duterte-says-he-might-declare-martial-law-in-the-philippines-if-his-spat-with-the-supreme-court-escalates.md)
-_Context: Supreme Court of the Philippines, martial law, Philippines, Rodrigo Duterte, drug crackdown_
+_Context: Rodrigo Duterte, Philippines, Supreme Court of the Philippines, drug crackdown, martial law_

 ##### Irom Chanu Sharmila
 ### [Irom Chanu Sharmila is set to end her 16-year fast against India's Armed Forces (Special Powers) Act.](/news/2016/08/9/irom-chanu-sharmila-is-set-to-end-her-16-year-fast-against-india-s-armed-forces-special-powers-act.md)